PixInsight/PCL/README.md

    * macOS 10.11: Clang C++ compiler with Xcode 8.2.1
    * Windows 10: Microsoft Visual C++ 2015 Community Edition

 The GCC and clang C++ compilers provide higher conformance to ISO C++ standards and are high quality development tools.
-On FreeBSD and Mac OS X we rely on the Clang/LLVM compiler included with the latest versions of Xcode and FreeBSD.
+On FreeBSD and macOS we rely on the Clang/LLVM compiler included with the latest versions of Xcode and FreeBSD.

 On Windows, we provide project files for the Microsoft Visual Studio integrated development environment (.vcxproj files).
 As of PCL version 2.1.3, we support Visual C++ 2015 exclusively.